-How would you like a continual stash of fresh herbs within arms reach in your kitchen?
+How would you like a continual stash of fresh herbs on standby in your kitchen?
 Well, you won’t believe how easy it is to grow your own at home.
-We’ve got the list of the best Herbs to grow indoors from seeds, plus how to keep them healthy and happy.

 Firstly, work out how you want to display your indoor herbs.
-A popular and inexpensive way is with Mason Jars and you can purchase readymade kits on Etsy.
+A popular and inexpensive way is with Mason Jars and you can purchase on Etsy.

 They come with everything you need.
 Of course, you can use jars, clay pots, cups, any number of other items too.
 Continue scrolling to see the video that shows you how to make a Mason Jar Garden.